rodrigo-cb/tiny-search-engine/indexer/README.md

 Rodrigo A. Cavero Blades - Winter 2019

+This Indexer was built to satisfy the following [requirements](https://github.com/cs50spring2021/tse-labs/blob/main/indexer/REQUIREMENTS.md)

 To build, run `make`. (if libcs50.a and common.a aren't already made, make them first, or run make from top-level directory to make everything)

 To clean up, run `make clean`.